valchau/Pewlett-Hackard-Analysis/README.md

 From this table we can quickly see how many employees with certain title will retire in the next few years.

-Figure 4: Table with the employee grouped by title
+Table with the employee grouped by title

 Overview of the code